 The office will always try to relay important telephone messages to your child in case of emergency.
-To prevent continually interrupting teachers while they are instructing their classes, we request that telephone messages be in case of emergency only.
+To prevent continually interrupting teachers while they are instructing their classes, we request that telephone messages be in case of emergency only and be sent via phone or text through the office, not directly to teachers.
 We cannot guarantee that messages called less than 45 minutes prior to dismissal will reach your child.